Upstatement/ups-public-library/src/entries/cascade-inheritance-and-specificity.md

 ### Non-inherited properties

-Some properties do not inherit &mdash; for example, if you set `width: 50%` on an element, all of its descendants do not get a `width` of `50%` of their parent's `width`.
+Some properties do not inherit &mdash; for example, if you set `width: 50%` on an element, the widths of its children will remain unspecified.

-You can check whether a CSS property is inherited here on [MDN's CSS Properties reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+You can check whether a CSS property is inherited on [MDN's CSS properties reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

 ## Specificity